Small Batch Vegan Blueberry Burnt Basque Cheesecake Recipe

 - Vegan sour cream: If you can’t find vegan sour cream, you can just use dairy free yogurt!
 I love Forager Project for both vegan sour cream and dairy free yogurt.

-- Heavy coconut cream OR vegan heavy cream: I have tested this cheesecake recipe with both heavy coconut cream (specifically Let’s Do Organic!
-Heavy Coconut Cream) and a vegan heavy cream.
-Both work wonderfully!
+- Vegan heavy cream: I have tested this cheesecake recipe with vegan heavy cream.
+Silk is my favorite!

 - Granulated sugar: Make sure that the sugar you’re using is certified vegan- I recommend Florida Crystals!